milochen0418/codoc_in_vecdraw/README.md

 # Codoc in Vecdraw

-A vector drawing application built with [Reflex](https://reflex.dev/).
+A collaborative vector editor similar to Google Drawings, built with [Reflex](https://reflex.dev/).

 ## Features